Hadeaji/reading-notes-102/README.md

 # Growth mindset in my own words
 ### Growth mindset is the the abbilty to improve to develop yourself in the learning phase
 ### To be overall a better version of yourself and acheive higher grades or goals than you
-### Would do while you are fixed mind afixed mind bounded to the groud cant grow or produce, a casual....
+### Would do while you are fixed mind afixed mind bounded to the groud sees every higher mind as a threat
+### Refuses to grow and istead wishes collapsing to others so they be on their level